lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Here we are going to make the order node follow the error arrow when it gets an error action.

-To build the error screen quickly, we will use the thanks screen as a base
+To build the error screen quickly, we will use the Thanks as a base

-We just need to change the message, the button and the followed arrow.
+We just need to change the message, the label of the button and the followed arrow.

 Nothing new so far.

-The steps that asserts that no order has been placed is a bit more interesting.
+The step that asserts that no order has been placed is a bit more interesting.

 It makes sure that since the last time we consumed the effects, there has been no new effect.

-To benefit from the new node we drew and the code we wrote, we need to regenerate the bindings.
+To benefit from the new node we just drew and the code we just wrote, we need to regenerate the bindings.

 The tests are passing.

-In order to be able to easily observe the error screen in the browser, let’s modify the fake saga.
+In order to be able to easily observe the error screen in the browser, let’s slightly modify the fake saga.

-It will randomly finish with either ORDER_SUCCESS or ORDER_ERROR action.
+It will randomly finish with either ORDER_SUCCESS or ORDER_ERROR.

 Let’s try to place an order a couple of times.